 Mike and Claire are an artist-duo based in Brooklyn.
 Meeting in a SVA darkroom, the two became fast friends and eventually roommates, creating a unique artistic and social environment around themselves that finds its way into much of their work.
 Blending an array of tropes and characters, their work has something between the anxiety of Eraser Head and the camp of Bye Bye Birdy, all with a Ryan Trecartin sense of schizophrenia.
 Within their affect-driven narratives they skirt along the edges of beauty and expression, exploring unconvention with an ecstatic willingness.
-You can see their work in Cameron Gray’s show GYMNASTY at Mike Weiss Gallery, which is up until January 3 or on their website.
+You can see their work in Cameron Gray’s show GYMNASTY at Mike Weiss Gallery, which is up until January 3.

 diga.rt: I’ve followed Mike on Flickr for years and I distinctly remember the first time I noticed the two of you forming a collaborative pair, which was with the series See Jane Run (link is no longer available).
 The series holds many of the characteristics of your work to this day: There’s the Cindy Sherman-esque appropriation of characters, as well as their surreal displacement from the world around them.
 This was then followed by a series of schizophrenic videos such as the Gem Sisters (link is no longer available) or No Commercials Just Adds (link is no longer available), which felt radically different than anything I’d seen from Mike previously.
 How organic was the transition to working together?
 How would you say your process has changed as you’ve settled into your relationship?